Thursday, March 23, 2023

 21 Ways To Manage Anxiety

-Anxiety, the horrible feeling of uneasiness and fear.
+Anxiety, is the horrible feeling of uneasiness and fear.
 It causes you to stress, feel restless, sweat, maybe have a rapid heartbeat, etc. It can be normal under stressful situations but becomes a problem if it becomes chronic.
 Anxiety is a little hard to cure fully, but it can be reduced or managed.

 1. Behavioral therapy